-Here are a few way to tell if you’re having Braxton Hicks or true contractions.
+Here are a few ways to tell if you’re having Braxton Hicks or true contractions.

 Braxton Hicks: are irregular and infrequent.
 They’re usually pretty short (15-30 seconds).
 They do not increase in frequency, become regular or increase in duration and intensity.
-They should go away if you drink water or change positions.
+They should go away if you drink water, rest or change positions.

 True Contractions: are regular and frequent.
 They are longer than Braxton Hicks (30-80 seconds) and will increase in intensity.
-True contractions feel more like menstrual cramps rather than just a tightening of the belly and they will not go away with water or a change of position.
+Real contractions feel more like menstrual cramps rather than just a tightening of the belly, and they will not go away with water or a change of position.

 The general rule of thumb is if you have more than four Braxton Hicks in an hour to call your doctor just to on the safe side.

 When Braxton Hicks go bad